OCT-FPGA/OCT-Tutorials/cloudlab-setup/README.md

 ![plot](images/post-boot-1.png)

 You can customize the experiment by parameterizing the setup.
-Enter the number of nodes, a tool version, and an OS from the available options.
+Enter the number of nodes, a tool version, and an OS from the available list of options.
 In this tutorial we use 1 node.
 The tool version is 2020.1.1 and the OS is Ubuntu 18.04.

 ![plot](images/post-boot-2.png)